 Implementation

 The random allocation sequence was generated by MGW.
 Clusters were enrolled by the project’s core team.
-Patient participants were enrolled if they presented during the project officers shift.
+Patient participants were enrolled if they presented during the project officer’s shift.
 Resident participants were enrolled if they were in the units selected for training.
 The principal investigator at each hospital selected the units for training.
 For patient participants consent for follow up was sought after randomisation from patients or patient relatives as appropriate.
 For resident participants consent was also sought after randomisation.

 Blinding